PressureTech™

 Drive onto scales with your unloaded vehicle.
 Get the Steer Axle and Drive Axle loaded weights from the scale.

-2. Enter Steer Axle and Drive Axle weights into the Unloaded Weight boxes as shown on the example images.
+- Enter Steer Axle and Drive Axle weights into the Input Unloaded Weight section boxes as shown on the example images.

-3. Tap the Unloaded Weight “CAL” button in orange to Lock the SPMS pressure.
+- Tap the Unloaded Weight “CALIBRATE” button in orange to Lock the SPMS pressure.

-4. Tap “Save” icon at the bottom.
-Go back to Home Screen and switch to trailer vehicle profile.
-Tap on the “Axle Load” tab on the top.
+- Tap “Save” icon at the bottom.
+Go back to Load Screen and switch to trailer vehicle profile by tapping on the “Configure Load” button located under the name of the trailer vehicle profile.

-5. Enter Trailer Axle weight into the Unloaded Weight box as shown on the example images.
+- Enter Trailer Axle weight into the Input Unloaded Weight box as shown on the example images.

-6. Tap Unloaded Weight “CAL” button in orange to lock the SPMS pressure to the Unloaded Weight of the Trailer.
+- Tap Unloaded Weight “CALIBRATE” button in orange to lock the SPMS pressure to the Unloaded Weight of the Trailer.

 Drive off scales and proceed to load vehicles to maximum.
 Return to scales and enter Loaded Weights, tap CAL and Save icon.
 Vehicles are calibrated!